giljr/django/README.md

 [#01](DJG_01/) #DjangoSeries- [**Django MTV In VS Code - How To Install Django Inside Virtual VS Code**](https://medium.com/jungletronics/django-mtv-in-vs-code-a5953b09a4fd) — How to set up the Visual Studio Code for writing and executing a Django  Application on Windows 10 eas·i·ly!🤔

+[#02](DJG_02/) #DjangoSeries- [**Can You Solve This in Python?
+Here is The Python Think!**](https://medium.com/jungletronics/can-you-solve-this-in-python-9af754c3087f) — Milestone: a brand new 'Python Impressionador' Certification - Hashtag Treinamentos

 ### License